joyanta55/prompt_probaility/README.md

 create a cpp docker image
 ```
 Here's the output you would get with current setup.
-## Combined Probability of Category Occurrence (OR of All Keywords):

 | **Category**   | **Combined Probability** |
 |----------------|--------------------------|